 Olive oil is considered a source of good cholesterol (How to Control Cholesterol) compared to other oils.
 This increases the blood circulation.
 This increases the amount of high-density lipoprotein or HDL in the body.
 These are good cholesterol which also work to reduce toxins from the body.

-People who have the problem of high cholesterol should definitely consume lemon in their diet daily.
+People who have the problem of high cholesterol should definitely consume lemon in their diet daily (Cause of Control Cholesterol).
 Because lemons or other citrus fruits contain soluble fiber that works to stop the flow of cholesterol in the food bag.

 See More: Benefits of Blueberry